Female infanticide in India: Definition

 Section 315 of the Indian Penal Code defines infanticide as the killing of an infant in the 0–1 year age group.
 The Code uses this definition to differentiate between infanticide and numerous other crimes against children, such as foeticide and murder.

 Some scholarly publications on infanticide use the legal definition.
 Others, such as the collaboration of Renu Dube, Reena Dube, and Rashmi Bhatnagar, who describe themselves as "postcolonial feminists", adopt a broader scope for infanticide, applying it from foeticide through to femicide at an unspecified age.
 Barbara Miller, an anthropologist, has "for convenience" used the term to refer to all non-accidental deaths of children up to the age of around 15–16, which is culturally considered to be the age when childhood ends in rural India.
 She notes that the act of infanticide can be "outright", such as a physical beating, or take a "passive" form through actions such as neglect and starvation.
-Neonaticide, being the killing of a child within 24 hours of birth, is sometimes considered a separate study.
+Neonaticide, the killing of a child within 24 hours of birth, is sometimes considered a separate study.